Rajeev Verma

 Rajeev Verma (born 28 June 1949) is an Indian actor.
 He has worked in film and television.

 Early life

-Rajeev Verma is a veteran Indian actor who works mainly in film and television.
+Rajeev Verma is a veteran Indian actor, who works mainly in film and television.

 Verma was born in Narmadapuram, Madhya Pradesh, India.
 He obtained his Architectural Degree from Maulana Azad National Institute of Technology.
-Later, he took a master's degree in Urban Design in Delhi's School of Planning and Architecture He is married to Rita Bhaduri, sister of Jaya Bachchan and this way he is related to the Bachchan Family.
-Rita is an educationist based in their hometown Bhopal and is also a theater actress who runs a group called Bhopal Theaters.
+Later, he earned a master's degree in Urban Design from Delhi's School of Planning and Architecture.